 In general, you can add events – actions to questions in the same way as adding events – actions to objects.
 To do that, select the answer area, then navigate to the Properties pane > Interactivity tab > Events – Actions.
 In this section, you can remove unwanted default events and actions and add new ones that you wish.

-See Working with Events – Actions for more details.
+See Work with Events – Actions for more details.

 Set Score and Reporting for Questions